OjanRN/returnstk/README.md

 # returnstk
-a real-time stock scraper coded with python and nuitkacr
+a real-time stock scraper coded with python and nuitka